-Since then Karen has participated in at least 19 SWAIA Santa Fe Indian Markets and has won numerous awards, including the prestigious Helen Naha Memorial Award.
-At the Lawrence (Kansas) Indian Art Show she has earned several ribbons, including Best of Show.
-She has also won Best of Division, Traditional Hand Painted Pottery at the Heard Museum Guild show and a 1st Place ribbon for Traditional Pottery at the Eiteljorg Museum in Indianapolis.
-Karen most recently went home with a 1st Place ribbon from the 2015 Heard Museum Guild show.
+Since then Karen has participated in at least 19 SWAIA Santa Fe Indian Markets and has earned numerous awards, including the prestigious Helen Naha Memorial Award.
+At the Lawrence (Kansas) Indian Art Show she earned several ribbons, including Best of Show.
+She has also earned Best of Division, Traditional Hand Painted Pottery at the Heard Museum Guild show and a First Place ribbon for Traditional Pottery at the Eiteljorg Museum in Indianapolis.
+Karen also went home with a First Place ribbon from the 2015 Heard Museum Guild show.

 Knowing that only the very best earn the Helen Naha award and to be counted in the company of award-winning Hopi-Tewa potters like Rondina Huma, Steve Lucas, Mark Tahbo, Rainy Naha and Dianna Tahbo, Karen feels that she has achieved a major goal in her life.
 Another goal she set for herself is to put all the designs she has collected from the ruins of Sikyátki in a book.

 Karen currently lives in Polacca on the Hopi Reservation with her husband Darryl Daw.

 100 West San Francisco Street, Santa Fe, New Mexico 87501